Silver Elephant Mining Corp. Files Early Warning Report in Respect of Victory Nickel Inc.

-Between July 14 and July 19, 2021, ELEF disposed of 8,061,000 through the facilities of the Canadian Securities Exchange at an average price of $0.0168 for a total consideration of approximately $135,435.00.
-Prior to the Dispositions, ELEF held 25,283,000 Shares which represented approximately 18.3% of the issued and outstanding Shares of VN on a non-diluted basis.
-Immediately after the Dispositions, ELEF holds 17,222,000 Shares which represents 12.46% of VN's issued and outstanding Shares on a non-diluted basis.
+Between July 20 and July 21, 2021, ELEF disposed of 6,500,000 Shares through the facilities of the Canadian Securities Exchange at an average price of $0.0149 for a total consideration of approximately $96,775.00 Prior to the Dispositions, ELEF held 17,222,000 Shares which represented approximately 12.46% of the issued and outstanding Shares of VN on a non-diluted basis.
+Immediately after the Dispositions, ELEF holds 10,722,000 Shares which represents 7.76% of VN's issued and outstanding Shares on a non-diluted basis.
 All Shares are held directly by ELEF and no joint actor of ELEF holds any securities of VN.

 ELEF acquired Shares for investment purposes.
 ELEF intends to evaluate its investment in VN and to increase or decrease its shareholdings from time to time as it may deem appropriate.